JamesSwatton/jadek/about.md

 I'm Jade, from Portsmouth, based in London.

 I like drawing, painting, and self-publishing **zines** and **comics**.
-Favourite subjects: food, under the sea, cryptozoology, body horror.
+Favourite subjects: food, nature, under the sea, cryptozoology, body horror.

 Always keen to talk collaborations or opportunities.